dscripka/openWakeWord/README.md

 1) A pre-processing function that computes [melspectrogram](https://pytorch.org/audio/main/generated/torchaudio.transforms.MelSpectrogram.html) of the input audio data.
 For openWakeword, an ONNX implementation of Torch's melspectrogram function with fixed parameters is used to enable efficient performance across devices.

 2) A shared feature extraction backbone model that converts melspectrogram inputs into general-purpose speech audio embeddings.
 This [model](https://arxiv.org/abs/2002.01322) is provided by [Google](https://tfhub.dev/google/speech_embedding/1) as a TFHub module under an [Apache-2.0](https://opensource.org/licenses/Apache-2.0) license.
 For openWakeWord, this model was manually re-implemented to separate out different functionality and allow for more control of architecture modifications compared to a TFHub module.
-The model itself is series of relatively simple convoluational blocks, and gains its strong performance from extensive pre-training on large amounts of data.
+The model itself is series of relatively simple convolutional blocks, and gains its strong performance from extensive pre-training on large amounts of data.
 This model is the core component of openWakeWord, and enables the strong performance that is seen even when training on fully-synthetic data.

 3) A classification model that follows the shared (and frozen) feature extraction model.
 The structure of this classification model is arbitrary, but in practice a simple fully-connected network or 2 layer RNN works well.

 # Performance and Evaluation

-Evaluting wake word/phrase detection models is challenging, and it is often very difficult to assess how different models presented in papers or other projects will perform *when deployed* with respect to two critical metrics: false-reject rates and false-accept rates.
+Evaluating wake word/phrase detection models is challenging, and it is often very difficult to assess how different models presented in papers or other projects will perform *when deployed* with respect to two critical metrics: false-reject rates and false-accept rates.
 For clarity in definitions:

 A *false-reject* is when the model fails to detect an intended activation from a user.